zdorow/SlotMachine.exe/README.md

 # SlotMachine.exe
-Fun little python made Slot Machine App that I made.
+Fun little Yython made Slot Machine App that can run on Windows.